eagle-io/docs/source/topics/historic_data/export/index.rst

 Quality delimiter
     Specify the :term:`delimiter` character to use for separating the value and quality code when *Include with value* is specified for the *Quality* export option.

+Annotations
+    Specify how annotations should be exported:

+    *Do not include*
+        Annotations are ignored.

+    *Include as separate value*
+        Annotations will be included as a separate column in the file.

 |

-By default only the first 15 parameters will be selected for export.
+.. note:: By default only the first 15 parameters will be selected for export.
 Use the *Parameter selection* panel accessible via the arrow on the right to refine your selection and change how the data should be exported, including any aggregate calculations to be applied.

 .. raw:: latex